 The Skyline Drive runs 105 miles north and south along the crest of the Blue Ridge Mountains in Shenandoah National Park and is the only public road through the Park.
-It takes about three hours to travel the entire length of the park on a clear day.
+It takes about three hours to travel the entire length of the Park on a clear day.

+The speed limit is 35 mph in most places, so feel free to roll down your windows, feel the breeze, and experience every curve and turn of this beautiful drive.
 Deer, black bear, wild turkey, and a host of other woodland animals call Shenandoah home and regularly cross Skyline Drive in their daily travels.
 Watch carefully for these animals who may dart across your path without warning.
-If you want a closer look, be sure to pull completely off the Drive and stay in your vehicle.
-Remember it is unlawful to feed the wildlife.
+If you want a closer look, be sure to pull completely off the road and stay in your vehicle.

 Options are limited for filling up your car, so be sure to plan accordingly.
 Find out more information about gas and charging stations.

 Be sure you will clear Marys Rock Tunnel (mile 32.2), with a maximum clearance of 12'8".
 This is the measured clearance for both lanes of the road.
 RVs, camping trailers, and horse trailers are welcome, but be prepared to shift into low gear.when going downhill.